vaultvision/docs/docs/source/quick_start.md

 ## Run your own example application locally

-We provide example applications written in Node, Go and Python with more to come.
+We provide example auth applications written in Node, Go and Python with more to come.

 ```{note}
 Our system is built on open protocols that support every programming language.
 [Get in touch](https://vaultvision.com/contact-us/) with us if you would like support integrating with a programming language we don't currently provide an example for.